Skip to content

 SDK Runs Normally but No Data

-• Confirm that the SDK upload address datakitUrl or datawayUrl is configured correctly and initialized correctly.
-In debug mode, check the logs to determine upload issues.
+• Confirm that the SDK upload address datakitUrl or datawayUrl is configured correctly and initialized properly.
+In debug mode, check the logs to diagnose upload issues.

 • Check if datakit is uploading data to the corresponding workspace and if it is offline.
-This can be confirmed by logging into TrueWatch and checking the "Infrastructure" section.
+This can be confirmed by logging into TrueWatch and viewing the "Infrastructure".

 Data Loss